jorgenpt/bichrome/README.md

 ## `bichrome_config.json`

 Configuring bichrome involves setting up a set of `profiles` that define a name and a browser (and for Chrome, optionally a browser profile name or a profile's hosted domain), and setting up a list of profile selectors that pick a profile based on matching patterns against the URL you're opening.
+Profile names

 The following snippet shows how profiles are configured.
 See [the example config][example_config] for a more complete example.